kr1sh7/kr1sh7/README.md

 - 👋 Hi, I’m Krish
-- 👀  I’m currently pursuing Btech in computer science engineering from Drs.
+- 👀  I’m currently pursuing B.Tech in Computer Science and Engineering from Drs.
 Kiran and Pallavi Patel Global University ,Vadodara
 - 📫 How to reach me krishbhavsar101@gmail.com

 <!---